PSSRA/pssra.github.io/content/join/bylaws.md

 This interview shall consist, at minimum, of questions establishing the provisional member's alignment with the goals of the Chapter and Organization, and confirmation that they are not subject to any membership prohibitions of the Chapter or Organization.
 The Vetting Chair will maintain an up-to-date Standard Operating Procedure with specific questions to ask the new provisional member or provisional local comrade.
 Other full members or full local comrades of the Chapter may suggest new questions to the Vetting Chair.

+Following the interview, the members of the Committee that conducted the interview shall discuss the results with one another.
+If it is decided that the provisional member should be welcomed into the Chapter, the member shall be notified and invited into the Chapter's internal communications platform.
+If it is decided that further confirmation is warranted, the interviewers shall confer with the Vetting Chair, Chapter Secretary, and the rest of the Committee about the interview.
+If it is determined by the broader Committee that the provisional member should be welcomed into the Chapter, then they shall be notified as stipulated above.
+The Committee shall determine if there are follow-up questions to be asked of the provisional member in an attempt to resolve the Committee's concerns.
+If the Committee determines that the provisional member should not be welcomed into the Chapter, all communications with the provisional member shall cease.

-If the Vetting Committee members agree that no suspicious or otherwise questionable responses were given, the provisional member or provisional local comrade will gain access to Chapter educational resources, Chapter general meetings, and Chapter in-person events.
-After vetting, provisional members and provisional local comrades become full members and full local comrades, respectively, of the Chapter.
+After successful vetting, provisional members and provisional local comrades become full members and full local comrades, respectively, of the Chapter.
 Members (not local comrades) shall be nominated for ascension with the national Organization, vouched for by the Secretary and the Vetting Chair.

 The Chapter may enact further clarifying policies on the vetting process by majority vote of the CCC, as proposed by the Vetting Chair or Chapter Secretary.